Medical error: To oneself

 Inability to forgive oneself may create a cycle of distress and increased likelihood of a future error.

-However, Wu et al. suggest "...those who coped by accepting responsibility were more likely to make constructive changes in practice, but [also] to experience more emotional distress."
-It may be helpful to consider the much larger number of patients who are not exposed to mistakes and are helped by medical care.
+However, Wu et al. suggest that "...those who coped by accepting responsibility were more likely to make constructive changes in practice, but [also] to experience more emotional distress."
+It may also be helpful to consider the much larger number of patients who are not exposed to mistakes and are helped by medical care.

 To patients

+Patient disclosure is important in the medical error process.
+The current standard of practice at many hospitals is to disclose errors to patients when they occur.
 Gallagher et al. state that patients want "information about what happened, why the error happened, how the error's consequences will be mitigated, and how recurrences will be prevented."
-Interviews with patients and families reported in a 2003 book by Rosemary Gibson and Janardan Prasad Singh, put forward that those who have been harmed by medical errors face a "wall of silence" and "want an acknowledgement" of the harm.
+Interviews with patients and families reported in a 2003 book by Rosemary Gibson and Janardan Prasad Singh put forward that those who have been harmed by medical errors face a "wall of silence" and "want an acknowledgement" of the harm.
 With honesty, "healing can begin not just for the patients and their families but also the doctors, nurses and others involved."
-In a line of experimental investigations, Annegret Hannawa et al. developed evidence-based disclosure guidelines under the scientific "Medical Error Disclosure Competence (MEDC)" framework.

 A review of studies examining patients' views on investigations of medical harm found commonalities in their expectations of the process.
 For example, many wanted reviews to be transparent, trustworthy, and person-centred to meet their needs.
 People wanted to be meaningfully involved in the process and to be treated with respect and empathy.
 Justice-seekers wanted an honest account of what happened, the circumstances leading up to it, and measures to ensure it does not happen again.
-Processes that, for example, involved people independent of the organisation responsible for harm gave investigations credibility.
+Responses that involved people independent of the organisation responsible for harm gave investigations credibility.

-A 2005 study by Wendy Levinson of the University of Toronto showed surgeons discussing medical errors used the word "error" or "mistake" in only 57 percent of disclosure conversations and offered a verbal apology only 47 percent of the time.
+A 2005 study by Wendy Levinson of the University of Toronto showed surgeons discussing medical errors used the word "error" or "mistake" in only 57% of disclosure conversations and offered a verbal apology only 47% of the time.

-Patient disclosure is important in the medical error process.
-The current standard of practice at many hospitals is to disclose errors to patients when they occur.
 In the past, it was a common fear that disclosure to the patient would incite a malpractice lawsuit.
 Many physicians would not explain that an error had taken place, causing a lack of trust toward the healthcare community.
+However, disclosure may actually reduce malpractice payments.

 In 2007, 34 states passed legislation that precludes any information from a physician's apology for a medical error from being used in malpractice court (even a full admission of fault).
 This encourages physicians to acknowledge and explain mistakes to patients, keeping an open line of communication.
+Furthermore many states have enacted laws excluding expressions of sympathy after accidents as proof of liability.